clampcorder/Snake/readme.md

 ### Dependencies

-This project is built using [Gosu]() a ruby gem.
+This project is built using [Gosu](https://www.libgosu.org/ruby.html), available as a ruby gem.
 Gosu is built on top of SDL2, a C library, so you will need this installed too.
 Please see [Gosu's wiki](https://github.com/gosu/gosu/wiki) for how to install Gosu's dependencies.

 Please see the [Gemfile](Gemfile) for the gems this directly depends on.